souffle-lang/souffle-lang.github.io/pages/docs/arguments.md

 ## Syntax
-In the following, we define constraints and argument values in Souffle more formally using [syntax diagrams](https://en.wikipedia.org/wiki/Syntax_diagram) and [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
+In the following, we define constraints and argument values in Soufflé more formally using [syntax diagrams](https://en.wikipedia.org/wiki/Syntax_diagram) and [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
 The syntax diagrams were produced with [Bottlecaps](https://www.bottlecaps.de/rr/ui).

 ### Argument Value